space should be developed as a key public resource for the social and economic development of

 or local area government;

-a.
-A Person which does not meet any of the foregoingconditions, but which is the owner of a trade-mark which is the subject of a registration under
+conditions, but which is the owner of a trade-mark which is the subject of a registration under

 the Trade-marks Act (Canada), but in this case such permission is limited to an application to